Dynamic Connections

 4c0b569e4c96df157eee1b65dd0e4d41

-This key can be essentially anything as long as it is unpredictable.
+This key can be essentially anything as long as it is random.
 An easy way of generating such a key is to echo a passphrase through the "md5sum" utility.
 This is the technique OpenSSL itself uses to generate 128-bit keys from passphrases.
 For example:

-$ echo -n "ThisIsATest" | md5sum
+echo -n "SomeRandomizedPassword" | md5sum

 If encrypted JSON will only ever be received from a known set of machines or private subnets, you may wish to further restrict acceptance of received JSON to only those trusted machines using the JSON_TRUSTED_NETWORKS property.
 This field is a comma-separated list of trusted IP addresses and/or CIDR subnets.
 For example: